miri-j-kim/Assignment4_ENSF381_L03_Group23/readme.txt

 Libraries to install:
-1. react-router-rom
+1. react-router-dom

+To install all needed libraries;
+1. cd {path to get inside project}
-npm install react-router-dom (w8_3 s19)
+2. npm install react-router-dom